-This winter season there is big news— a whole new ice experience to be enjoyed alongside our classic ICEHOTEL experience.
-ICEHOTEL 365 is a permanent structure that will include luxury suites, each with sauna and bathroom, and art suites, all sculptured by selected artists.
+This winter season there is big news— a whole new ice experience to be enjoyed alongside our classic Icehotel experience.
+ICEHOTEL 365 is a permanent structure that will include luxury suites, each with private relax and bathroom, and art suites, all sculptured by selected artists.
 As well as a large ice bar that serves champagne, and an ice gallery.
 This ice experience can be visited year-round and is cooled by solar panels during the summer months.
-ICEHOTEL 365 opens mid-November 2016.

 The Torne River